camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack-c7.md

 This best practice targets Camunda Platform 7.x only!
 The Camunda Cloud stacks differs in many ways, but also reduced the number of decisions you have to take.
 :::

-## The greenfield stack
+## The Java greenfield stack

 The greenfield stack is currently a recommendation for Java developers.
 If you use different programming languages (like .NET or JavaScript), we recommend to look for Camunda Cloud, that supports polyglott environments better.

 Use the following stack:

-1. Leverage the [Camunda Run](https://docs.camunda.org/manual/latest/installation/camunda-bpm-run/) distribution to run Camunda Platform 7 using the [Enterprise Edition](http://camunda.com/bpm/)
+1. Leverage the [Camunda Run](https://docs.camunda.org/manual/latest/installation/camunda-bpm-run/) distribution to run Camunda Platform 7 using the [Enterprise Edition](http://camunda.com/bpm/), preferrably [via Docker](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-run/#starting-camunda-platform-run-using-docker).

-1. Build your process solution project as a [Spring Boot](https://spring.io/projects/spring-boot) application, using the [Camunda External Task Client as Spring Boot starter](https://github.com/camunda/camunda-bpm-platform/tree/master/spring-boot-starter/starter-client) and [TODO Tutorial to use OpenAPI Client in Java](https://github.com/berndruecker/camunda-platform-openapi-demo)
+1. Build your process solution project as a [Spring Boot](https://spring.io/projects/spring-boot) application, using the [Camunda Engine OpenAPI REST Client Java and Spring Boot](https://github.com/camunda-community-hub/camunda-engine-rest-client-java/)

 2. [Maven](https://maven.apache.org/).

-3. Use your favorite IDE, for example [Visual Studio Code](xxx), [IntelliJ](xxx) or [Eclipse](https://eclipse.org/downloads/)
+3. Use your favorite IDE, for example Visual Studio Code, IntelliJ or Eclipse

 3. Use [Oracle JDK 15](https://www.oracle.com/technetwork/java/javase/downloads/index.html) as Java runtime.

 4. Model the processes with the [Camunda Modeler](https://camunda.org/download/modeler/)

-4. Add your process models and the java code to the project
+4. Add your process models and all Java code to the project

-5. Use the H2 file based java database for development.
+5. The default distribution leverages an H2 file based Java database.
+We recommend to use this for development.
 We *strongly discourage* that multiple developers share the same database during development as this can lead to a multitude of problems.

-Running the process application in production:
+To run the process application *in production*, extend the stack:

 1. Use [PostgreSQL](http://www.postgresql.org/) - or the database you already operate.

 2. [Secure your installation](https://docs.camunda.org/manual/latest/user-guide/security/)

 3. Run the process application by copying the jar-file to the server and start it with `java -jar YourProcessApplication.jar`.
 This can of course also be done via Docker.

+An example application following can be also found here: https://github.com/berndruecker/camunda-platform-remote-spring-boot-example.